iamsouravbanerjee/iamsouravbanerjee/README.md

 ## Hi there, I'm Sourav (সৌরভ) <img src="https://raw.githubusercontent.com/iamsouravbanerjee/iamsouravbanerjee/master/assets/Hello.gif" width="25"/>

 ## I'm a Data Scientist, a Photographer, a Numismatist, and a Lifelong Learner.
-- 🔭 <b> 🔭 Currently, I'm deeply immersed in several projects that revolve around Machine Learning, Deep Learning, and Data Science 🚀. </b>
+- <b> 🔭 Currently, I'm deeply engaged in Machine Learning and Deep Learning projects 🚀. </b>
-- 🌱 <b> 🌱 Every day brings a chance for me to acquire fresh knowledge and enhance my skill set 📊. </b>
+- <b> 🌱 Every day brings a chance for me to acquire fresh knowledge and enhance my skill set 📊. </b>
-- 🥅 <b> 🎯 My 2023 aspirations are geared towards addressing challenges within Natural Language Processing and Computer Vision 📚. </b>
+- <b> 🎯 My 2023 aspirations are geared towards addressing challenges within NLP and Computer Vision 📚. </b>
-- ⚡ <b> ⚡ I'm a Hodophile at heart, driven by a passion for discovering novel culinary delights 🍜. </b>
+- <b> ⚡ I'm a Hodophile at heart, driven by a passion for discovering novel culinary delights 🍜. </b>

 ### Kaggle: